Child Passenger Safety

 A broken neck or internal decapitation in a forward-facing 1-year-old during even a minor accident is a possibility, as the cervical spine does not begin complete ossification until between the ages of 3 years and 6 years.

-The American Academy of Pediatrics (AAP) recommends rear-facing to age 2, and the National Highway Traffic Safety Administration (NHTSA) recommends rear-facing to the limits of your car seat.
+The American Academy of Pediatrics (AAP) and the National Highway Traffic Safety Administration (NHTSA) recommend rear-facing to the limits of your convertible car seat.

 Harness your child until developmentally ready/mature enough to move to a booster.